orstavik/JoiComponents/book/chapter2_HowToMakeMixins/Pattern3b_AutoAttribute.md

 The AutoAttribute pattern uses the BatchedCallbacks pattern to add or alter an attribute on a web component *automatically*.

-The AutoAttribute serves several purposes.
-First, when an attribute is either added, altered, or removed on an element, that will trigger an `attributeChangedCallback(...)` on that web component.
+The AutoAttribute serves 3 purposes:

+1. *reactive in JS*.
+When the auto attribute is either added, altered, or removed from the host element, this will trigger an `attributeChangedCallback(...)` on the web component.
-If this was the *only* purpose of the AutoAttribute, then the FunctionalMixin pattern would suffice and should be used instead.
-However, the reason the AutoAttribute *uses* an HTML attribute on the host element to *indirectly* trigger a lifecycle callback (ie. `attributeChangedCallback(...)`), is that the HTML attribute can *also* be:
+   If this callback was the *only* purpose of the AutoAttribute, then the AutoAttribute would be overkill and the FunctionalMixin pattern should be used instead.

-1. *read from CSS* and used to activate/deactivate CSS rules internally and externally on the web component,
+   However, the AutoAttribute pattern *uses* an HTML attribute to *indirectly* trigger the `attributeChangedCallback(...)` because the HTML attribute can *also* be:

+2. *read from CSS*.
+CSS selectors can use HTML attributes to activate/deactivate different sets of CSS rules.
+This way, the web component can both choose between a set of CSS rules for its content internally, and a set of CSS rules can be set on the component externally.

-2. *set in HTML*, thus started and stopped from the HTML template, and
+3. *set in HTML*.
+This means that the AutoAttribute behavior can be read from HTML and also intuitively controlled, started and stopped directly in the HTML template.

-3. while still being indirectly controllable from JS (via `.setAttribute(...)` and `.removeAttribute(...)`) and reactionable via the `attributeChangedCallback(...)`.
+The AutoAttribute pattern is a mechanism to enable web components to automatically react to changes.
+By using an HTML attribute to communicate changes, both JS reactions and CSS rules can be selected, while the mechanism can be read and controlled via the DOM.

 ## The API of the AutoAttribute pattern

-1. A web component adds a mixin that implements an AutoAttribute.
-   The AutoAttribute mixin gives the web component the ability to *automatically* spawn and adjust the value of an attribute on the host element.

-2. The AutoAttribute always contains two attributes that can be attained the element:
-   1. `auto-attribute-activate` specifies whether the element will be automatically updated or not.
+The AutoAttribute is implemented as a mixin that reads two HTML attributes:
+1. `auto-attributename` activates/deactivates the AutoAttribute on the element.
-   2. `auto-attribue` is the attribute whose values will be automatically updated when the `auto-attribute-activate` attribute is there.
+2. `_attributename` is the attribute value that is automatically updated when the `auto-attributename` attribute is there.

-      The default mechanism when the `auto-attribute-activate` in the mixin is *not* to trigger a change in the value of the `auto-attribute` as a direct consequence, only to add the web component to the current batch to be processed in the next round.
-It is up to the implementing web component to specify if and how the web component should behave *when* the `auto-attribute-activate` attribute changes dynamically.

-3. Commonly, the AutoAttribute mixin will batch the processing of all the elements that subscribe to/ implements it.
-This ensures more efficient observations.
-When, and in which order this batch process is run, depends on the element and/or system property being observed.

-4. In many circumstances, the element and/or system property being observed is much more granular than the web component's CSS and/or JS reactions.
-When the AutoAttribute changes the value of the HTML element, this will therefore cause unnecessary CSSOM calculations and unnecessary `attributeChangedCallback(...)`.
-To avoid such unnecesarry CSS and JS reactions, the AutoAttribute rarely implement a fluent attribute value, but instead only a select few steps (threshold values).

-5. These steps are also highly useful in that they enable both internal and external CSS rules to be selected upon them.
-Internally, the CSS rules look like:
+   How the web component should activate the mixin in response `auto-attributename` varies and depends on how the AutoAttribute mixin works and what it does.
+The developer of the web component should often, but not always, expect to:

+   1. *observe* the `auto-attributename` attribute, and
+   2. in `attributeChangedCallback(...)` react to the `auto-attributename` by calling a method inherited from the mixin.

+When activate, the AutoAttribute mixin will *automatically* set or remove the `_attributename` on the host element.
+When the `_attributename` is added/removed on the web component, two things happen:

+1. a `attributeChangedCallback(...)` for the `_attributename` is called.

+2. CSS selectors for the host element that use this attribute can be turned on/off.
+   Internally, CSS selectors that use the AutoAttribute value look like:
-   1. `* {...}` (default CSS rules, no `auto-attribute`)
+   1. `* {...}` (default CSS rules, no `_attributename`)
-   2. `:host([auto-attribute]){...}` (CSS rules for all `auto-attribute` steps)
+   2. `:host([_attributename]){...}` (CSS rules when the `_attributename` is set)
-   3. `:host([auto-attribute=step1]){...}` (CSS rules for all `auto-attribute` step 1)
-   4. `:host([auto-attribute=step2]){...}` (CSS rules for all `auto-attribute` step 2)
-   5. etc.

-   Externally, the CSS rules look like:
+   Externally, the CSS selectors look like:
-   1. `#el {...}` (default CSS rules, no `auto-attribute`)
+   1. `#el {...}` (default CSS rules, applies to all elements, regardless of `_attributename` state)
-   2. `#el[auto-attribute]{...}` (CSS rules for all `auto-attribute` steps)
-   3. `#el[auto-attribute=step1]{...}` (CSS rules for all `auto-attribute` step 1)
-   4. `#el[auto-attribute=step2]{...}` (CSS rules for all `auto-attribute` step 2)
-   5. etc.

-   If any external CSS rule is set that can be applicable to the element is set, then this external rule will have higher priority than any more specific step-wise CSS `:host` selector inside the web component.
-Thus, often the two external rules should be:

-   1. `#el:not[auto-attribute] {...}` (default CSS rules, no `auto-attribute`)
+   2. `#el:not([_attributename]) {...}` (default CSS rules, no `auto-attribute`)
-   2. `#el[auto-attribute=""]{...}` (CSS rules for when `auto-attribute` is set without any specified step value)
+   3. `#el[_attributename]{...}` (CSS rules for when `auto-attribute` is set without any specified step value)

-6. The steps of the attribute value can be specified as the value of `auto-attribute-active`.
-   The format of the steps and their processing depends on the mixin implementation.
+Commonly, the mixin batches the AutoAttribute processing, ie. observing changes and applying them to all elements that subscribe to it as a *single* synchronous process.
+This yields efficiency.
+However, when the AutoAttribute runs and in which order these batched elements are processed, depend on the element and/or system property being observed.

-## Example: NaiveOnlineAutoAttributeMixin
+## Example: OnlineAutoAttributeMixin

-In this example we will implement a web component that can automatically update an attribute based on whether or not the app has online access.
-When an `auto-online-active` attribute is added to the host element, then the component will spawn an `auto-online` attribute on the host element.

-If the browser is offline, then `auto-online=0` is set on the host element.
-If the browser is online, then `auto-online=1` is set.
-If the browser has been online for longer than 1000ms, then `auto-online=1000` is set.

-The NaiveOnlineAutoAttributeMixin has three fixed steps: 0, 1, 1000.
-How to implement custom processing of steps will be shown in later examples.
+This example shows a mixin that adds an AutoAttribute `_online="1"` on the host element of a web component whenever the browser is online, and an `_online="0"` whenever the browser is offline.
+The AutoAttribute is controlled by the `auto-online` attribute.

-The NaiveOnlineAutoAttributeMixin does not react to dynamic changes of the `auto-online-active`.
+The OnlineAutoAttributeMixin does not automatically react to the `auto-online` attribute.
-It is left up to the web components to:
+It is left up to the web components that inherits from the OnlineAutoAttributeMixin to:
- * remove or keep the `auto-online` attribute (and value) when `auto-online-active` is removed from an element, and
+ * remove or keep the `_online` attribute (and value) when `auto-online` is removed from an element, and
- * whether to synchronously trigger the processing of `auto-online` attribute when `auto-online-active` is added to an element.
+ * whether or not to immediately trigger the processing of `_online` attribute when `auto-online` is set on an element.

 ```javascript
 const batch = [];